suhasmaddali/Adare-Restaurant-Webpage/README.md

 ## Summary

 In the webpage, one would be able to book reservation for the food.
 Furthermore, they are also able to see the exact location provided by Google API.
+By taking a look at the various cascading styles, a website is designed so that users are able to book a reservation along with get the exact location of the restaurant.